To Our Patients...

 Redwood Coast Medical Services (RCMS) is required to:

-- Accommodate your reasonable requests regarding methods to communicate health information with you; and
+- Accommodate your reasonable requests regarding methods to communicate health information with you.

 - Accommodate your request for an accounting of disclosures.